Deertoe

 Where To Find

-Sporadic, may be locally common where found.
-Southeastern Missouri, Salt River in eastern Missouri, and in an east-west band in north-flowing rivers draining the Salem and Springfield plateaus.
+Occurs in southeastern Missouri, the Salt River in eastern Missouri, and in an east-west band in north-flowing rivers draining the Salem and Springfield plateaus.

 Locally common where found.